mooreandrew/coverageval/README.md

 # Coverage file format

-The only currently support coverage file is:
+The only currently supported coverage file is:

 ```
 <?xml version="1.0" ?>